goalque/automate-eGPU/README.md

 - Detects GPU name by scraping device id from http://pci-ids.ucw.cz
 - OpenCL benchmarking (https://github.com/krrishnarraj/clpeak), [-clpeak]
 - Possible to use Nvidia official driver for Kepler cards [-skipdriver]
+- Install Nvidia driver pkg from any valid web address with [-url]

 The script can be executed by two OS X Terminal commands: